shhivamsharmaa/data/README.md

 # data
 Git Repository Practise.
 Author - Shivam Sharma.
-<br> Precursoe to minor project, done as a revision for team collaboration</br>
+<br> Precursor to minor project, done as a revision for team collaboration</br>